DevOps

 1. One-by-one Resource Importation

 The earlier versions of Terraform only allowed resources to be imported one at a time.
 This was manageable for small infrastructures or for occasional use.
-But, when you had to bring a substantial infrastructure under Terraform management, the process became tedious and time-consuming.
-It also required a significant degree of manual intervention, increasing human error likelihood.
+But, with massive environments, this just wasn’t practical and the process became tedious and time-consuming.

 2. Risk of Accidental Resource Modifications or Deletions